 This mellow romp is perfect for beginner hikers.

-It’s a great trail on which to spot for wildlife and is commonly used for trail running, as well.
+The Tenderfoot trail is excellent for spotting wildlife and is commonly used for trail running.

 The drive up to Realization Point is a scenic journey in of itself.

-While you’re going to start hiking along on Chapman Drive, after about a mile and a half you’ll turn right onto Tenderfoot Trail.
+While you’re going to start hiking along on Chapman Drive, you’ll turn right onto Tenderfoot Trail after about a mile and a half.

 As always, you won’t want to forget your camera on this hike.